driftwoodgatherer/driftwoodgatherer.github.io/ireland.md

 ---
-title: Driftwood Art, Craft and Gifts from Ireland
+title: Gifts from Ireland - Delivered to USA
 permalink: /ireland
-description:  Beautiful Irish driftwood gifts and arts and crafts from the shores of Ireland
+description:  Beautiful Irish driftwood gifts from the shores of Ireland
 ---
 <IMG alt='Driftwood Art, Crafts and Gifts from Ireland' SRC='/ireland-flag-small.jpg' class='flag-header' />

-# Art, Crafts and Gifts made with Irish Driftwood
+# Gifts made with Irish Driftwood

 ![Coastline of Ireland](/assets/images/ireland1.jpg)